sergm/munt_devel/mt32emu_win32app/README.txt

 * installing/rebooting do not required, simpler in control, usage and debugging

-* possibility to make wave recordings with exact MIDI message timing (It is observed that DirectMusic driver of v.
-0.1.3 sometimes introduces minor time shifts in MIDI message playback and I haven’t found any inconsistencies in the sources)
+* possibility to make wave recordings with exact MIDI message timing

 * a good example of using mt32synth API, much clearer then in the driver

-* DirectMusic is deprecated and Microsoft discourages everyone in future developments.
-For now, there are difficulties in compiling the driver already.

 --
 As an example of a MIDI thru, it is proposed to use MIDI Yoke Junction, from http://www.midiox.com/, currently Version 1.75, 09-23-07.

 License
 -------